RuhamLeal/store-manager-api/README.md

 # store-manager-api

-An API that manager store sales and products .
+An API that manages the store's sales and products.
+You can add, update, find and delete specific products and the same for sales.

+Project made in @trybe's course and uses node.js, express, mysql, chai, sinon and has the Model, Service and Controller architecture.

 # Table of contents